FacuM/seman/README.md

 Give it a try!
 Import the database from the **resources** folder and start playing around.

 ## License
-This project is just a quick real-world implementation of the a server manager, feel free to grab some examples for your own projects.
+This project is just a quick real-world implementation of a server manager, feel free to grab some examples for your own projects.

 Licensed under the [MIT license](LICENSE).